bogdankharchenko/typed-laravel-settings/README.md

 ```

 #### Setting Value Encryption
 You may decide to encrypt/decrypt sensitive settings such as secrets.
 You should specify a `protected array $encrypted` with a list of properties to encrypt/decrypt.
-Data will be encrypted in the DB, and decrypted when retrieved.
+Data will be encrypted into the database, and decrypted when retrieved.
 ```php
 use BogdanKharchenko\Settings\BaseSettings;